makma/fingerprintjs.com/content/blog/why-browser-anti-fingerprinting-techniques-are-not-effective.md

 ## Preventing online fraud

 Spamming comment sections, fake product reviews or coupons, cashback fraud, and abusing password reset and registration forms are all examples of online fraud that every big or small online service has to deal with inevitably.
-Even though all of these are very common, effective and scalable solutions prove to be very difficult to implement
+Even though all of these are very common, effective and scalable solutions prove to be very difficult to implement.

 A simple solution often comes to mind is to put the affected functionality behind authentication.
 This is a good strategy as long as the functionality wasn’t explicitly designed for unauthenticated visitors.
 Moreover, with authentication in place, you have to deal with a new problem; automated account creation and verification.
 At this point, many services think about using a CAPTCHA, whether it is to stop the automated account creation or the original form of abuse.